ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/scandit-free.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Your Scandit App Key.
-Get your key here: <a href="http://www.scandit.com/product-api">http://www.scandit.com/product-api</a>
+Sign up for an account at <a href="http://www.scandit.com/pricing">http://www.scandit.com/pricing</a> to get access to your app key for the barcode scanner SDK.

 </td>
 </tr>